dstackai/dstack/docs/installation.md

     If you only plan to run workflows locally and do not want to share artifacts with others outside your machine, you do not need to configure anything else.

-## (Optional) Configure a remote
+## Configure a remote

 By default, workflows are run locally.
 If you want to be able to run workflows remotely (e.g. in a configured cloud account), you have to configure a remote using the `dstack config` command.

-The configuration will be saved in the `~/.dstack/config.yaml` file.
-The exact configuration steps vary depending on the remote type.
+Please refer to the specific instructions below for configuring a remote, based on your desired cloud provider.

 !!! info "NOTE:"
-    Currently, `dstack` supports AWS and GCP as remotes.
+    Currently, you can configure only AWS and GCP as remotes.
+Support for Azure, and Hub[^1] are coming soon.

-Once a remote is configured, you can run workflows remotely and push and pull artifacts.

 ### AWS

 #### Create an S3 bucket

-Before you can use the `dstack config` command, you have to create an S3 bucket in your AWS account that you'll use to store workflow artifacts and metadata.
+In order to use AWS as a remote, you first have to create an S3 bucket in your AWS account.
+This bucket will be used to store workflow artifacts and metadata.

 !!! info "NOTE:"
     Make sure to create an S3 bucket in the AWS region where you'd like to run your workflows.

 #### Configure AWS credentials

-The next step is to configure AWS credentials on your local machine so the `dstack` CLI may perform actions on `s3`, `logs`, `secretsmanager`, `ec2`, and `iam` services.
+The next step is to configure AWS credentials on your local machine.
+The credentials should grant the permissions to perform actions on `s3`, `logs`, `secretsmanager`, `ec2`, and `iam` services.

+??? info "IAM policy template"
     If you'd like to limit the permissions to the most narrow scope, feel free to use the IAM policy template below.

-??? info "IAM policy template"
-    If you're using this template, make sure to replace `{bucket_name}` and `{bucket_name_under_score}` variables with the values that correspond to your S3 bucket.
+    Replace `{bucket_name}` and `{bucket_name_under_score}` variables in the template below with the values that correspond to your S3 bucket.

     For `{bucket_name}`, use the name of the S3 bucket.